The Build Back Better Plan, Save Your Tax Dollars Before The Year’s End

 If you live in New York, New Jersey, Connecticut, or California some of the states where you have high local taxes (real estate taxes and/or income taxes).
 According to the Tax Act of 2017, you have a limit of $10,000.
 That is scheduled to end after 2025 and in 2026, it goes back where it was before.

 What the Democrats have proposed in the most recent bill is you’d have an $80,000 limit, that would be effective until 2030.
 Then after that, it would go back to the $10,000 permanent rates.
-The reason they’re doing that is they feel by 2031, someone else will adjust the SALT limit, they’re just kicking the can down the road.
+The reason they’re doing that is they feel by 2031, someone else will make adjustments to the SALT limit, they’re just kicking the can down the road.

-A $80,000 limit is high compared to the previous $10,000 limit.
+An $80,000 limit is really, really high, compared to the previous $10,000 limit.
 Bernie Sanders has made a proposal in which the SALT deduction would phase out once you earn over $400,000.
 Some commentators feel the $80,000 cap will be reduced in the final bill.

 Limit to Roth Conversions

-You will be allowed to do Roth conversions currently under certain circumstances up until 2032, then they’re going to have income limits which will prevent conversions for high earners.
+You will be allowed to do Roth conversions currently under certain circumstances up until 2032, then they’re going to have income limits that will prevent conversions.
+We believe they will restrict the assets that can go into a Roth conversion and potential income restrictions.